 Dissections that occur around 30-40 years of age are usually associated with genetic and/or connective tissue diseases.

 Men aged 40 to 60 with hypertension make up 90 % of cases.
-It is more common in Afro—Caribbean people than Caucasians.
+It is more common in Afro—Caribbean people than Caucasians, as is hypertension.
 Asians have the lowest occurrence.

 Etiology of Aortic Dissection